Lumad: Mamanwa

+Since the 1950s, Mamanwa communities have migrated from Mindanao to Samar in the Eastern Visayas.
+The Indigenous communities of Eastern Visayas are composed primarily of Indigenous migrants from Mindanao.
+The Mamanwas main source of livelihood is rattan-gathering, which they sell at markets in barangays some distance from their settlements.
+They frequently face discrimination, harassment and social exclusion from Samar lowland populations when they travel to these markets.

+Although the Mamanwa continue to use their language within their communities, most are able to speak lowland languages like Waray-Waray and Cebuano.
+Proficiency in these languages is necessary for economic interaction, as the Mamanwa sell rattan, honey and other foraged products to lowland populations.

 The political system of the Mamanwas is informally democratic and age-structured.
 Elders are respected and expected to maintain peace and order within the tribe.
 The chieftain, called a Tambayon, usually takes on the duties of counseling tribal members, speaking at gatherings, and arbitrating disagreements.
 The chieftain may be a man or a woman, which is characteristic of other gender-egalitarian hunter-gatherer societies.
 They believe in a collection of spirits, governed by the supreme deity Magbabaya, although it appears that their contact with monotheist communities and populations has made a considerable impact on the Mamanwa's religious practices.
 The tribe produces winnowing baskets, rattan hammocks, and other household containers.

 "Mamanwa" (also spelled "Mamanoa") means 'first forest dwellers', from the words man 'first' and banwa 'forest'.
 They speak the Mamanwa language (or Minamanwa).
 They are genetically related to the Denisovans.

 Mandaya

 A hat from the Mandaya people made up of palm, bamboo, feathers, cotton, fiber, and beads, housed at the Honolulu Museum of Art.

 "Mandaya" derives from man meaning 'first', and daya meaning 'upstream' or 'upper portion of a river', and therefore means "the first people upstream".
 It refers to a number of groups found along the mountain ranges of Davao Oriental, as well as to their customs, language, and beliefs.
 The Mandaya are also found in Compostela and New Bataan in Davao de Oro (formerly a part of Davao del Norte Province).